You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 Syntax: {{isSection}}

-Description: Returns true if the current document object has section, i.e. has the sectionNumber
+Description: Returns true if the current document object has section, i.e., helper sectionNumber

 Example: